arthurrump/arthurrump.com/content/posts/20190719-git-based-versioning-using-fake.md

         getCleanVersion () |> appendPrerelease pre
 ```

-First we get the name of the branch, where Git returning "NoBranch" means that there is no branch checked out.
-If we are in a clean working copy (i.e. there are no changes since the last commit) and the branch is the master branch or the current commit is tagged, we don't add any prerelease tags.
+First, we get the name of the branch, where Git returning "NoBranch" means that there is no branch checked out.
+If we are in a clean working copy (i.e. there are no changes since the last commit) and the branch is the master branch or the current commit is tagged, then we don't add any prerelease tags.

 If that condition does not hold, we get the abbreviated commit hash, set the dirty flag if necessary and put them together into a dash-separated string.
 The prerelease flag is then appended onto the 'clean' version.

 That's it.
 Now we can retrieve the calculated version by calling `Version.getVersionWithPrerelease ()`.

-You can of course use this process with any type of application, but chances are you're using FAKE with a .NET project.
-So let's look at how we can set the version to our calculated value as well.
+You can, of course, use this process with any type of application, but chances are you're using FAKE with a .NET project.
+So let's look at how we can set the correct version when building with the dotnet CLI.

 ## Setting the version in a .NET project